Policy instrument constituencies: Development of the concept

-Formation of instrument constituencies
+Formation

 Instrument constituencies form and are held together by functional as well as structural promises.
 The former include expectations about the effectiveness or superiority of an instrument, which are actively nurtured by the constituency.
 Structural promises, on the other hand, comprise expectations regarding roles, positions, and career opportunities that become necessary during the process of developing, implementing or sustaining the operation of an instrument.
 Constituencies form around instruments when expectations and promises attract researchers, consultants, government staffers or other actors in support of the instrument.
 The more such actors discover their shared interest in advocating the instrument the more the constituency becomes a strategic collective policy actor.

-Instrument constituencies in the multiple streams framework
+In the multiple streams framework

 The multiple streams framework is a prominent approach in the political science, which emphasizes the unpredictable and complex nature of policy development.
 According to this framework, policy making is driven by the interaction of three largely independent streams: